WHY I'M RUNNING

 To plant a seed means to believe in tomorrow and I believe agriculture is key to growing Georgia.
 Agriculture is a vehicle by which we can build stronger rural communities and local economies.
 Through agriculture, we can eradicate hunger and provide our citizens with the resources they need for better health and greater prosperity.

 My name is Nakita Hemingway and I am running to become the next commissioner of Agriculture in Georgia because I want to build a world-class food system that enables Georgia farmers to become more profitable tomorrow than they are today.
-I want our families to have access to better foods to build better health and resources to build a better future.
+I want our families to have greater access to better foods to build better health and resources and a better future.